almoskowitz/blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My interests include statsitics, machine learning, causal inference, and their applications.
+bio: My interests include statsitics, machine learning, causal inference, and progamming.
+Occassionally, I like to try to build things that are useful or interesting.

 education:
   courses:
   - course: PhD in Quantitative Psychology